 Can you build an automation framework from scratch, and set other necessary tools by using open source tools?

 If you can’t download our app, what might cause that?

-As a first QA how do you start your job at our company?
-What would you do first? ⁃ Learn application by going through requirements or test cases if they are in place, write test cases if needed to learn application logic + get prepared for future regression, start manually running test cases and helping developers with testing, write automation when possible.
+As a first QA, how do you start your job at our company?
+What would you do first? ⁃ Learn application by going through requirements or test cases if they are in place, write test cases if needed to learn application logic + get prepared for future regression, start manually running test cases and helping developers with testing, and write automation when possible.

 What is the example of a good test case?

 What is a bad test case?